inercia/evy/doc/basic_usage.rst

 .. autoclass:: evy.StopServe

-These are the basic primitives of Eventlet; there are a lot more out there in the other Eventlet modules; check out the :doc:`modules`.
+These are the basic primitives of Evy; there are a lot more out there in the other Evy modules; check out the :doc:`modules`.